zims98/Procedural-Random-Dungeon-Generator-Unity/README.md

-The scripts are designed only for demonstration purpose.
-Additional features can be added such as random decorations, boss rooms, secret rooms, etc.
+These scripts are intended solely for demonstration purposes.
+Additional features, such as random decorations, boss rooms, secret rooms, and more, can be added.